-Table 2.
-Result of Algorithm 2a in case of maximal real subfields of cyclotomic fields of n = 13, 14 in Tables 5 and 6 that even when both programs solve the problem, Algorithm 2b is much faster than Algorithm 2a.
+contain the same type of data as Tables 1-3.
+It is obvious from the tables that we could go further with the value of n with Algorithm 2b.
+Indeed, Algorithm 2a caused a memory overflow already in case of n = 15.
+Furthermore, we can see, for example from the rows of n = 13, 14 in Tables 5 and 6, that even when both programs solve the problem, Algorithm 2b is much faster than Algorithm 2a.

 6.3.
+Random lattices

-Random lattices.
-We considered a large number of random lattices of rank k in \mathbb{Z}^n ($0 < k \le n$) with entries of the lattice vectors in the range [-10, 10].
-We started with running both Algorithms 2a and 2b and it turned out that Algorithm 2a is much slower and less efficient also in this case.
-Therefore we used Algorithm 2b in our computations.
+We considered a large number of random lattices of rank k in $\mathbb{Z}^n$ , $0 < k \leq n$ , whose entries are vectors in the range [-10, 10].
+We started by running both Algorithms 2a and 2b, and it turned out that Algorithm 2a is much slower and less efficient also in this case as well.
+Therefore, we used Algorithm 2b in our computations.

-We considered pairs (n, k) that satisfy $5 \le n \le 10$ and $n - 4 \le k \le n - 1$.
-For each pair (n, k) we generated 1000 random lattices and ran Algorithm 2b for them.
-The outputs were evaluated by the program Microsoft Excel.
+We considered pairs (n, k) that satisfy $5 \le n \le 10$ and $n-4 \le k \le n-1$ .
+For each pair (n, k), we generated 1000 random lattices and ran Algorithm 2b on them.
+The outputs were evaluated in Excel.
 Since the cases are similar to each other, we show only one example.
 Let n = 7 and k = 5.
-Figure 1 is a histogram which shows the frequencies of the distinct values of the number of iterations needed in Step (A2b.3)(a) to calculate $N{1,\infty}(\Lambda)$.
-It seems that the diagram (as well as the diagrams obtained for other values of n and k) follows a normal distribution.
+Figure 1 is a histogram showing the frequencies of the distinct values of the number of iterations needed in step 3a of Algorithm 2b to calculate $N{1,\infty}(\Lambda)$ .
+The diagram appears to follow a normal distribution (as do the diagrams obtained for other values of n and k).